CentreForHydrology/CRHMr/README.md

 - stringr(>= 1.0)
 - zoo

-In addition, CRHMr also supports the package **HYDAT** by Dave Hutchinsion, which is available from https://github.com/CentreForHydrology/HYDAT.
-If you are using this package, then you will have to install it, as well as the package RSQLite.
+In addition, CRHMr also supports the package **tidyhydat** , which is available from CRAN.
+If you are using this package, then you will have to install it, as well as all of its dependencies.
+You will also have to download the current HYDAT database.
+It is strongly recommended that you use tidyhydat on its own before using it in CRHMr.

 The package **EcoHydRology** is optionally used by the CRHMr function distributeQsi.
 If you are going to be generating sub-daily incoming shortwave radiation data, it is hightly recommended that you install this package.